MasWattad/ga4-dbt-analytics-pipeline/README.md

 This establishes a clear separation between:

-transformation logic in dbt
+Transformation logic in dbt

-execution scheduling and pipeline control in Airflow
+Execution scheduling and pipeline control in Airflow

-Airflow DAG

-Dashboard Exposure

-The project includes a dbt exposure:

-executive_kpi_dashboard

-This connects the modeled warehouse outputs to the reporting layer and documents the dependency between transformation models and dashboard consumption.
+INSERT IMAGE HERE

+airflow_dag.png

-Power BI Dashboard
+POWER BI DASHBOARD

 The warehouse feeds a multi-page Power BI dashboard built on top of the modeled KPI layer.

-Executive Overview
+EXECUTIVE OVERVIEW

 This page presents high-level business metrics such as revenue, sessions, users, conversion performance, and related trend views.

-Channel Performance
+INSERT IMAGE HERE

+dashboard_exec.png

+CHANNEL PERFORMANCE

 This page focuses on traffic and channel analysis, supporting comparison of channel contribution and performance.

-Funnel Analysis
+INSERT IMAGE HERE

+dashboard_channels.png

+FUNNEL ANALYSIS

 This page focuses on conversion funnel behavior, helping identify stage-level progression and drop-off patterns.

-Warehouse Modeling Approach
+INSERT IMAGE HERE

+dashboard_funnel.png

+WAREHOUSE MODELING APPROACH

 This project applies core data warehousing principles.

-Session-level fact modeling
+SESSION-LEVEL FACT MODELING

 Raw event data is too granular for most KPI reporting.
 Modeling behavior at the session level creates a more stable and more useful analytical grain.

-Dimensional enrichment
+DIMENSIONAL ENRICHMENT

 Date, device, geography, and traffic are modeled separately so that reporting can reuse a consistent analytical context across different KPI outputs.

-KPI aggregation in the warehouse
+KPI AGGREGATION IN THE WAREHOUSE

 Metrics are aggregated into dedicated models before reaching the BI layer, keeping business logic in the warehouse rather than spreading it across dashboard visuals.

-Operational visibility
+OPERATIONAL VISIBILITY

 The project includes health and anomaly models so that warehouse quality is monitored alongside metric production.

-Lineage-aware analytics
+LINEAGE-AWARE ANALYTICS

 dbt documentation makes dependencies visible from source to dashboard, improving transparency and maintainability.

-What the Project Demonstrates
+WHAT THE PROJECT DEMONSTRATES

 This repository demonstrates practical implementation of:

-analytics warehouse design
+Analytics warehouse design

-event-to-session modeling
+Event-to-session modeling

-fact and dimension modeling
+Fact and dimension modeling
 KPI data mart construction

-automated testing with dbt
+Automated testing with dbt

-documented lineage and exposure tracking
+Documented lineage and exposure tracking

-pipeline orchestration with Airflow
+Pipeline orchestration with Airflow
 BI delivery through Power BI

-Summary
+SUMMARY

 This project implements an analytics warehouse that transforms raw GA4 event data in BigQuery into structured, tested, and documented analytical models.